Microphlebectomy Vein Treatment

 Local anesthetics similar to those used in a dentist’s office are used instead.
 Most patients report feelings of pressure put no pain.
 If patient anxiety is an issue, then medications can be prescribed to be taken before the procedure.
 Most describe the process as quick and easy when asked about it afterwards.
 They then usually go on to mention how great their legs look and feel.

-Microphlebectomy – Little Risk!
+Microphlebectomy has Little Risk!

 The Microphlebectomy is generally regarded as a “good” procedure by surgeons.
 Related vein procedures such as RF ablation and the more recent “Vein Glue” treatment are, as well.
 So what makes a treatment “good” in the mind of a surgeon?
 It does exactly what it’s supposed to do with little or no collateral damage.
 These minimally-invasive procedures are in stark contrast to Vein Stripping.
 Most surgeons regard this procedure as potentially doing more harm than good.
-It is now rarely performed because it’s an outdated procedure.
+It is now rarely performed due to newer and better treatments.

-The cosmetic results of a Microphlebectomy are immediate visible after any swelling and bruising have subsided.
+The cosmetic results of a Microphlebectomy are immediately visible after any swelling and bruising have subsided.
 The relief of symptoms such as achiness can be felt at this point as well.
-Remember that the varicose vein(s) in question has been removed.
-It’s possible for patients to develop other vein problems later, but this isn’t a guarantee.
-The results of a Microphlebectomy are permanent, for all practical purposes.
+Remember that the varicose vein in question has been removed.
+It’s possible for patients to develop other vein problems later, but for the treated vein the results of a Microphlebectomy are permanent, for all practical purposes.